 - Class Game Show: This is certainly my students' favorite Friday activity!
 I like to use it as we get closer to the end of unit summative assessment.
 Give each student a 3x5 card (or scrap piece of paper) with one of the words from the unit.
 Students must write one question about their word.
 It can ask for a definition, synonym, antonym, use the word in a sentence or even part of speech.
 Students must also record the correct answer on their card.
 They give me the cards and then I split the class into 4 teams: cows, roosters, horses and dogs.
 I give them these animal names because we use THESE buzzers.
 They make the animal sounds!

 I am always informally assessing students as I listen to them during our daily vocabulary lessons.
 I formally assess students every other Friday.
 They are assessed on two weeks worth of words.
+I have found that testing over ten words, rather than just five, makes the assessment more meaningful and requires students to remember the words longer.
 Questions are multiple choice and fill in the blank.
 It makes it easy for me to grade and doesn't take long for students to complete.
 The questions ask about definitions, synonyms, antonyms and using the words in sentences.
 The varied skills still challenge my students.

 At the end of our unit, during the 9th week, we review all 40 of the words from the unit.
 At the end of the 9th week, students take a summative assessment.
 I want to be certain that my students are retaining all of this information and not just learning it for the week.
 This same assessment can be used as a pretest at the beginning of the unit as well.
 It is challenging, but my students have been very successful!